 Cedar Waxwings are social birds that form large flocks and often nest in loose clusters of a dozen or so nests.
 When feeding on fruits, Cedar Waxwings pluck them one by one and swallow the entire thing at once.
 They typically feed while perched on a twig, but they’re also good at grabbing berries while hovering briefly just below a bunch.
 When eating insects, waxwings either fly out from an exposed perch, or make long, zig-zagging flights over water.
 During courtship, males and females hop towards each other, alternating back and forth and sometimes touching their bills together.
 Males often pass a small item like a fruit, insect, or flower petal, to the female.
 After taking the fruit, the female usually hops away and then returns giving back the item to the male.
 They repeat this a few times until, typically, the female eats the gift.
 Cedar Waxwings have a strong, steady flight style with fairly constant wingbeats.Back to top

-Between 1966 and 2010, Cedar Waxwing populations were estimated to be stable in Canada and slightly increasing in the United States according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 52 million, with 70 percent spending some part of the year in the U.S., 55 percent in Canada, and 18 percent wintering in Mexico.
-They rate a 6 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
+Cedar Waxwing populations were stable between 1966 and 2015, and in some areas showed increases, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 52 million, with 70% spending some part of the year in the U.S., 55% in Canada, and 18% wintering in Mexico.
+The species rates a 6 out of 20 on the Continental Concern Score.
+Cedar Waxwing s not on the 2016 State of North America's Birds' Watch List.
 The increases in Cedar Waxwing populations are probably in part because of reversion of fields to shrublands and forests and the use of berry trees such as mountain ash in landscaping.
 Cedar Waxwings are vulnerable to window collisions as well as being struck by cars as the birds feed on fruiting trees along roadsides.Back to top

 Cedar Waxwings love fruit.
 To attract waxwings to your yard, plant native trees and shrubs that bear small fruits, such as dogwood, serviceberry, cedar, juniper, hawthorn, and winterberry.